 You can use a progress bar when users are filling forms or downloading a file.
 This will let the customers know how much time they have invested.
 Loading page animations a great way to do this too.
 A representation of their progress will make them aware of their efforts and make them reluctant to step back from their actions.

-Use it if you are asking your customers to fill a form, download a file or complete a detailed sign up process.
+Use it if you are asking your customers to fill out a form, download a file or complete a detailed signup process.

-Halo effect is a popular theory in the field of social psychology.
+The halo effect is a popular theory in the field of social psychology.
 It is effective in web design and online marketing as well.
-In its simplest sense it means that first impressions heavily influence our perception of the person or the situation.
+In its simplest sense, it means that first impressions heavily influence our perception of the person or the situation.